What Is Word Order?

 Information Questions: Standard order

-Word Order: Negatives
+Word Order: Negative

-John has moved to LA. → John has not moved to LA.
+John has moved to LA. → John has

-Word Order: Commands
+Word Order: Imperative

 Stop making a mess!

 When we want to add information to a noun, we can use adjectives.
 If more than one adjective is used before a noun, they must appear in a particular order.
 The order of adjectives is as follows: